MJHR89/email-response-generator-workshop-final-app/README.md

 Free sandboxes to test your app available by signing up to the developer program.
 Plus so much more support and developer tools!
 Grab yours [here](https://api.slack.com/developer-program)!

 ### Join the workshop's channel
-Search for #tdx24-ai-app-workshop where we'll be sharing all the instructions and code snippets for the workshop.
+If you joined the Slack workshops workspace, search for #tdx24-ai-app-workshop where we'll be sharing all the instructions and code snippets for the workshop.
 If you have any question please leave it in channel.

 ### Create a Personal Channel for Testing
 Once you’ve joined the workspace, create a channel named testing-yourName